 If you have visited a Vietnamese City you will agree with me on one thing, travel agencies are everywhere and it can be difficult to tell which are legitimate or not.
 Vietnam is a country not just known for its counterfeit goods, but also counterfeit companies.

-We kind of winged it and decided to book with the ‘most’ legitimate looking company.
-Basically this just meant shiny floors, a professional setup and nice staff members.
+We kind of winged it and decided to book with the ‘most’ legitimate-looking company.
+Basically, this just meant shiny floors, professional setup and nice staff members.
 It is located along Bùi Viện, District 1, Ho Chi Minh City, just down from Gotcha! fast food restaurant on the opposite side of the road.

 How I Book Cheap Transport In Vietnam: 12.Go Asia